Fungus gnats (sciarid flies)

 Fungus gnats are really only of concern if they are causing damage to seedlings or cuttings; established plants are not harmed.

 Check indoor plants frequently, ensuring they are not over watered enabling fungus gnats to breed.
 Regular inspection will mean that action can be taken before a large population has developed.
-When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
-If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
-Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.
+When choosing control options you can minimise harm to non-target animals with the methods in the non-pesticide control section.
+Pesticides should not be used to control sciarid fly in the home garden.

 - In the open garden fungus gnats are not a problem and part of a well balanced biodiverse garden ecosystem

-- Fungus gnats are often more numerous in composts that are constantly wet, allowing compost to dry can reduce infestations, provided this does not affect the health of plants.
+- Fungus gnats are often more numerous in composts that are constantly wet, allowing compost to dry can reduce their numbers, provided this does not affect the health of plants.
 Potting media formulated for houseplants is the best choice for indoor plants

-- If the adult flies are a nuisance, their numbers can be reduced by placing yellow sticky traps near the plants.
-These are widely available from garden centres
+- If the adult flies are a problem, their numbers can be reduced by placing yellow sticky traps near the plants.
+These are widely available from garden centres.
+These traps can catch large numbers of non-target insects, including predators

 Downloads